 If a Buy Here Pay Here dealer isn't what you are looking for, your other alternative would be to see if you can find another family member or friend who has a qualifying credit score and income that would be willing to cosign on the loan.

 If you are in a position to wait for a better time to buy a vehicle, you could try building your credit through a secured credit card.
-Or, if you are renting and living on your own, you can work with an agency that will, for a small fee, report your monthly rent payments to the credit bureaus.
+Or, if you are renting, you can work with a service like Level Credit that will report your rent payments to the credit bureaus.

 When You Can't Wait